 EPMA Journal occupies a unique niche in the scientific literature: the absolute majority of the articles (above 90%) currently indexed in PubMed and covering PPPM was published in EPMA Journal.
 To support the multidisciplinary concepts within PPPM, the EPMA Journal Editorial Board consists of researchers across a variety of fields, who are committed to the promotion of PPPM globally.
 Though many are based in the European Union, the geographical spread of the Editorial Board is global, with representatives in Switzerland, the United States of America, Canada, Australia, Japan, Israel, China, South Korea, Turkey, Russia, Ukraine and many other countries.
 There are several EBMs who are particularly prominent/highly cited.
 Even with predominantly European governance, the impact of the EPMA Journal has a global reach.

 EPMA Journal was highlighted at the International EPMA Summit, carried out in the European Parliament in September 2013, as the publishing platform for innovative, evidence-based concepts for advancing healthcare in Europe and worldwide.
 Many relevant consortia and societies refer to the recommendations and guidelines published in the EPMA Journal.

-The journal provides the contributors with the "hybrid publishing model" which means that the authors may freely decide between publishing without the fee by "subscription" or, alternatively, paying the publishing fee for utilising the "open access" option - both indexed in "PubMed".
-This is currenlty the best model offered by the publishing houses worldwide.
+The journal provides contributors with the "hybrid” publishing model: authors may freely decide between publishing without the fee by "subscription" or, alternatively, paying the publishing fee for utilising the "open access" option - both indexed in "PubMed".
+This is currently the best model offered by publishing houses worldwide.

 Please convey our message to your organisations and professional networks!